-The old cliché ‘ he’s lost the dressing room…’ appears to be true of Mancini as he teeters on exiting City.
+The old cliché of a manager ‘losing the dressing room’, appears to be true of Mancini as he teeters on exiting City.
 I won’t pretend to know or understand why relations between players and the manager – many of whom were brought in by Mancini – have degenerated so badly.

 It’s alleged that the City boss didn’t even go into the dressing room following the Wembley defeat, so what the hell has gone on and/or is going on?

-The irony is that as Sir Alex Ferguson (see, I do know his proper name and title) retires and Manure head into a time of change under David Moyes, it had looked as though City, for once, would have the stability to forge ahead and press home the advantage of some potentially, very productive transfer dealings.
+The irony is that as Sir Alex Ferguson retires and United head into a time of change under David Moyes, it had looked as though City, for once, would have the stability to forge ahead and press home the advantage of some potentially, very productive transfer dealings.

 If, as seems likely, Mancini is leaving City – either resigning or being fired – then it’s odds on that Pellegrini is coming in as his successor.

 Malaga’s eminent Chilean coach has a reputation for playing attractive, expansive football and, importantly, for being able to nurture young talent through the ranks.

 He produced great results with Villarreal both in La Liga and the Champions League, and with Malaga, came within 120 seconds of eliminating the brilliant Borussia Dortmund from the CL quarter finals this season.

 Highly rated by City’s new executive team of Ferran Soriano and Txiki Begiristain, Pellegrini is believed to have been a leading contender for the Barcelona job when Pep Guardiola stepped down.